pattyde/mobile-recipes/_recipes/bbq-chicken-quinoa-and-zucchini-salad.md

 ---
 name: BBQ Chicken Quinoa and Zucchini Salad
-tags: chicken salas mains bbq
+tags: chicken salad mains bbq
 ---

 # What you need